mxdubois/scrollimator/README.md

 _Note: IE8 has not yet been tested_

 ## What does it do?
-A `Scrollimator` instance provides callbacks to watch the position and traversal progress of an element within a container element.
+A `Scrollimator` instance provides callbacks to watch the position and scroll/traversal progress of child elements relative to the `Scrollimator` node.
 The progress values returned can be used to tween animations as the user scrolls.